ChuckCaplan/ExcelArt/README.md

 ## Notes

-- It takes 66 seconds to process the sample JPG included with the application on a 2012 Macbook Air with 4GB RAM using the default JVM memory settings.
+- It takes 19 seconds to process the sample JPG included with the application on a 2020 M1 Macbook Pro with 16GB RAM using the default JVM memory settings.

 ## Author